tommythefishguy/reefos/README.md

 ## 🌍 Built For The Reefing Community

-ReefOS is designed to make reef keeping:
+ AquoraX is designed to make reef keeping:
 - simpler
 - smarter
 - more trackable